ShimlaShafeek/Daily-Water-Intake-Logger/README.md

 ### ⏰ Smart Reminders
 - **Personalised Schedule** — User-specific reminders (e.g. "After Wake-up", "Before Lunch") stored in a dedicated database table with a label, time, and enabled toggle
 - **M3 Switch Toggles** — Individual reminders can be enabled or disabled without deleting them
-- **Real-Time Countdown** — A background `Handler` loop updates the "Time Until Next Reminder" display every minute on the Dashboard
+- **Real Time Countdown** — A background `Handler` loop updates the "Time Until Next Reminder" display every minute on the Dashboard
 - **Intelligent Rollover** — Automatically calculates the next active reminder for the current day, or rolls over to the first enabled reminder the following morning

 ### 📊 Data Visualisation